 In ISO, National Bodies that choose to be P-members of a committee have the additional obligation to vote on all systematic review ballots under the responsibility of that committee.

 A National Body may choose to be neither P-member nor O-member of a given committee, in which case it will have neither the rights nor the obligations indicated above with regard to the work of that committee.
-Nevertheless, all National Bodies irrespective of their status within a technical committee or subcommittee have the right to vote on enquiry drafts (see 2.6) and on final draft International Standards (see 2.7).
+Nevertheless, all National Bodies irrespective of their status within a committee have the right to vote on enquiry drafts (see 2.6) and on final draft International Standards (see 2.7).

 National Bodies have the responsibility to organize their national input in an efficient and timely manner, taking account of all relevant interests at their national level.